Home

 Two of Oklahoma’s four abortion clinics already stopped providing abortions after the governor signed a six-week ban earlier this month.

 The third Oklahoma invoice is to take effect this summer time and would make it a felony to carry out an abortion, punishable by up to 10 years in prison.
-That bill incorporates no exceptions for rape or incest.
+That bill contains no exceptions for rape or incest.

 Quelle: apnews.com